-Definition - Rack 1 is the "left-most" rack.
-Using the common left-to-right Western reading format, the "left-most" rack is the rack that is logically the starting point when entering a wiring closet.
+Definition - Rack 1 is the "left-most" rack when entering a wiring closet.
 More information is available in Appendix A.

 Starting at the top of rack 1 and moving down the rack, each patch panel, regardless of function, will be labeled sequentially starting with "A" (ie Rack 1 Panel A).
 Moving down Rack 1, the next panel will be "B", and so-forth.
 Moving to the rack to the right, the patch panel at the top of the second rack is Rack 2 Panel A and so forth.
 A label may be placed at the top of each rack designating the Rack number and a separate label placed on each patch panel designating the panel letter.
 Only copper panels (voice trunk and station cabling) are to be labeled with letters.
 LIU's will be labeled to identify location of far end of fiber.